It’s a fact of life that water backs up, overflows, floods and generally goes where it doesn’t belong.

 Level of difficulty: While grease disposal is a no-brainer, it’s best to seek professional help installing a backflow prevention assembly.

-Level of difficulty: Moderate if you’re somewhat handy.
+Level of difficulty: Replacing a hose is a moderate job, if you’re somewhat handy.
 Otherwise, call your plumber.

 The problem: Water heater failure